Task-Agnostic Federated Continual Learning via Replay-Free Gradient Projection: Introduction

 \section{Introduction}

-Federated learning (FL) \citep{fedavg}, where client devices collaboratively train a global model without sharing private data, has emerged as a compelling alternative to centralized learning.
+Federated learning (FL) \citep{fedavg}, where client devices collaboratively train a global model without sharing private data, has emerged as an alternative to centralized learning.
 Most FL systems assume static local datasets and a single inference task per client.
-In practice, however, devices (e.g., phones, smart glasses) often collect data for multiple evolving tasks and must fine-tune the model over time.
-Limited storage further forces clients to discard old data, creating a continual learning (CL) scenario where models must adapt to new tasks without having access to prior ones.
-This setting exacerbates \textit{catastrophic forgetting} \citep{mccloskey1989catastrophic}, i.e., deterioration of the model's performance on previously learned tasks.
-In federated systems that operate under continual learning, this problem is further intensified by the data heterogeneity across client devices.
+In practice, however, devices (e.g., phones, smart glasses) collect data for multiple evolving tasks and must continually adapt their models over time.
+Limited storage often forces clients to discard data from earlier tasks, resulting in a continual learning (CL) setting in which models must incorporate new information without direct access to prior data.
+This setting exacerbates \emph{catastrophic forgetting} \citep{mccloskey1989catastrophic}, i.e., the degradation of performance on previously learned tasks.
+In federated environments, forgetting is further amplified by statistical heterogeneity across clients, which induces drift between local updates and the global objective.